INVENTING THE FUTURE

-The research has been supported by numerous grants from various federal agencies (NSF, NIH, ONR, DTRA, CDC, EPA, DOE, DOD, NASA, Army, Navy, Sandia, USDA, Battelle, Dept. of Interior, Dept. of Justice) and industrial sponsors (Millipore, Procter & Gamble (PG), Motorola, Kodak, Dow, Dupont, Lifescan, IL, Cygness, Jockey, Novo Nordisk, Electrozyme, Honda, Intel, Pioneer, Medisense, ETG) and other organizations (ACS-PRF, American Heart Association).
+The research has been supported by numerous grants from various federal agencies (NSF, NIH, ONR, DTRA, CDC, EPA, DOE, DOD, NASA, Army, Navy, Sandia, USDA, Battelle, Dept. of Interior, Dept. of Justice) and industrial sponsors (Millipore, Procter & Gamble (PG), Motorola, Kodak, Dow, Dupont, Lifescan, IL, Cygness, DSM, Jockey, Novo Nordisk, Electrozyme, Honda, Intel, Pioneer, Medisense, ETG) and other organizations (ACS-PRF, American Heart Association).

 We are interested in collaborating with industrial or governmental partners for the development of solutions to practical, analytical and sensor problems.
 Our thick-film microfabrication facility also provides a tailor-made preparation of screen-printed electrodes and printable electronic flexible devices.